Connect with a certified trainer for free

 When to see a doctor

-If you have had trauma or impact to the knee, like falling on the knee when its bent, and experience symptoms of a PCL tear, make an appointment with an orthopedic specialist.
-During your appointment, your doctor will ask you to describe your symptoms.
+If you have experienced trauma or impact to the knee, such as falling on a bent knee, and notice symptoms of a PCL tear, you should schedule an appointment with an orthopedic specialist.
+During the visit, your doctor will ask you to describe your symptoms in detail.

-Your doctor will also examine your knee for swelling and will perform a posterior drawer test to assess the integrity of the posterior cruciate ligament.
-If your doctor feels that the ligament seems loose, this may indicate a PCL tear.
+Your doctor will examine the knee for swelling and perform a posterior drawer test to check the stability of the posterior cruciate ligament.
+A feeling of looseness during this test may indicate a PCL tear.

 Non-operative treatment

-If you have a partial PCL tear, your doctor will likely recommend beginning with conservative, non-operative treatments.
-Non-operative treatments for a partial PCL tear may include:
+If you have a partial PCL tear, your doctor will likely recommend starting with conservative, non-surgical treatments.
+Non-operative care for a partial PCL tear may include:

 Try these exercises to help address your condition: